alfonsho/CU_FinTech_Project1/readme.txt

                 - A CSV of the selected portfolio allocation valued in USD according to the budget given.

             if No risk level is provided, the code will run a Monte Carlo with even weights.

+    efficient_frontier.py
+        This module has a better implementation of the return-volatility calculation.
+        Also requires your alpaca credentials in a .env file.

+        EXAMPLE USAGE :

+            from efficient_frontier import efficientFrontier

+            # Fetches data by itself
+            neo = efficientFrontier(tickers=['MSFT', 'GLD', 'LLY', 'ARE', 'SPY', 'BND'])

+            # This function generates 5000 of portfolios of the provided assets.
+            # Returns the one with the highest sharpe ratio.
+Which is unlikely to be the
+            # actual very best. but it's pretty good.
+            max_sharpe = neo.generate_random_portfolios()

+            # This plots the portfolios generated using hvplot in the volatility-return space
+            neo.display_plot()